zjh688/Het-PR/README.md

 from models.personalizedModel import PersonalizedThroughMixedModel
 ```

-See http://xgithub.com/zjh688/Het-PR.Paper.Results.Reproduce for original codes using VS code.
+See http://xgithub.com/zjh688/Het-PR.Paper.Results.Reproduce for original codes using VS code or Jupyter Notebook.

 ---